• How Are the Danner Novels Different?

 Q: Danner's parachute instructor is quite a...colorful character.

 A: Meaning, he swears a lot.
 But then, so do most people in the military.
-I wanted Dawkins to sound like the men who trained and supervised me in the Navy, those crusty but competent men who knew how to get things done.
+I wanted Dawkins to sound like the men who trained and supervised me in the Navy, those crusty but competent enlisted men who know how to get things done.
 At one point, I thought about sanitizing Dawkins' vocabulary, but he wouldn't hear of it.

 Q: Your inside information about the CIA sounds very detailed.
 Did you visit the CIA or talk to employees?